fwprintf(3p) - phpMan

 u The unsigned argument shall be converted to unsigned decimal

-cision of zero shall be no wide characters.
+explicit precision of zero shall be no wide characters.

 X Equivalent to the x conversion specifier, except that letters

-"ABCDEF" are used instead of "abcdef" .
+"ABCDEF" are used instead of "abcdef".

 f, F The double argument shall be converted to decimal notation in